 • Increased injuries, workers' compensation claims, and settlements

-• Paying >10% higher workers' compensation premiums
+• Higher workers' compensation premiums

 • Ineligible to apply for SHARP Certification (OSHA Safety & Health Achievement Recognition Program)